-Drake and his wife of 25 years, Jan, live on 36 acres close to Bloomington, Illinois.
+Drake and his wife, Jan, live on 36 acres close to Bloomington, Illinois.
 There Drake enjoys nature, writes and keeps bees.

 Drake is a financial advisor and teacher/professor with background both deep and diverse.
 Drake is fluent in some languages, including German and Spanish.
 His first degrees were in German, giving him the operating metaphor of being a translator.
 Everyone speaks different dialects, often whole different languages.
 Law, investments, taxes all are linguistically similar, related by finance grounded in math, yet few speak all three dialects.
 We all need translators.